Chicago-Area Albums of the Mid 60s to Early 1970s

 a moment of nice bass-work, some Townshend-like feedback.

-Lead guitarist has all the standard blues moves down for the day, and
+Their lead guitarist has all the standard blues moves down for the day,

 the band sounds like they could whip up a frenzy live, but who wants